What is Macular Degeneration (AMD)?

 Can you prevent macular degeneration?

-We can’t overstate the importance of getting an annual eye exam to screen for AMD and other eye health conditions that can threaten your vision and quality of life.
+We cannot overstate the importance of getting an annual eye exam to screen for AMD and other eye health conditions that can threaten your vision and quality of life.

 Experience Assil Gaur Eye Institute’s nationally recognized macular degeneration care.

-Dr. Pilyugina has extensive experience treating macular degeneration, retinal detachment, and diabetic retinopathy, having treated thousands of patients for over a decade.
+Dr. Pilyugina has extensive experience treating macular degeneration, retinal detachment, diabetic retinopathy, and macular holes and puckers, having treated thousands of patients over the past decade.

 As a member of an elite group of only 3000 vitreoretinal specialists in the United States, Dr. Pilyugina brings to AGEI a unique skill set in the treatment and surgery of retinal disease.
 Her academic credentials include numerous research papers, conference presentations, medical publications, and ophthalmology clinical trials.